What does OWL mean to you?: Creating New Web-Based Resources for the Writing Center

 I choose to create a video workshop on literature reviews because it is a logical need for graduate students.
 Moreover, the Writing Center already has an established in-person workshop on Literature Reviews, co-hosted with the School of Interdisciplinary and Graduate Studies (SIGS).
 While we (humbly) think our in-person workshops are great, it is inevitable that some students are unable to attend due to timing or access to campus.
 Some students’ learning styles may also be better suited to a video with pause, rewind, and captioning tools.
 So, it makes sense to create online, access-anytime video workshops.
 However, creating online resources that also are accessible and not just a one-way stream of information (imagine: videos with talking heads or a 100% lecture-based course), is not the easiest task.
 I’d like to share how pedagogical goals, technology, and accessibility needs shaped the final product of the video workshop I created.

-The original workshop I created using Zaption (an open access platform is now defunct); the video is now on YouTube.
+The original workshop I created used Zaption (an open access video platform, which is now defunct); the video is now on YouTube.
 The video is approximately ten minutes of video-recorded PowerPoint slides defining a literature review and offering strategies for research and writing.
 As you might expect, it has an audio voice-over.
 The visual components are are text, images, animation, and captioning.
 An interactive component is multiple-choice and open-ended questions that appear on the screen periodically.
 These questions do not have correct answers; instead, they ask the audience to connect a concept to their own context, provide customized suggestions, or jump to a more relevant section of the video.
 I also created a text-only script to accompany the video link on our website.